goldlabel-apps/goldlabelopensource/README.md

 #### Get started

-Identify where you're going to clone the repository.
-We'll call this `<working-repo>`.
-Decide on the machine readable name `<your-project>`.
+1. Where will you clone the repository to?
+Call this `<working-repo>`.
+Decide on a machine readable name `<your-project>`.
 Clone the repo and install dependencies

 ```bash
 cd <working-dir>